 Hit the links and sign the kids up for the junior golf camp at the Presidio Golf Course in the Presidio.
 Race up the giant staircase, or read a book while the kiddos burn energy on the playground at Alta Plaza Park.
 Practice your serves and overhead smashes together as a family on the tennis courts in Lafayette Park.
 Experience what life was like during the Gilded Age with a tour through the Haas-Lilienthal House.
 Fill up for a productive day with Jane’s Homemade Granola, Smoked Salmon Toast, and other baked goods like the Triple Citrus Sweet Scone from Jane on Fillmore.
 Feed the whole family with Carbonara, Clam Pie, or a classic Margherita pizza from Pizzeria Delfina.
 Make date night special by ordering Steak Diane, Authentic A5 Japanese Miyazaki Wagyu Ribeye, and Petite Filet Mignon at Harris’.
 Or meet up with friends to enjoy a Duvel Golden Ale, the Bee Sting cocktail, or California Draft Beer & Wine selections at neighborhood watering hole Hi-Lo Club.

 Moving to San Francisco?
 With convenient storage facilities throughout the Bay Area, Extra Space Storage can help with your transition.
-Find self storage near you!
+Find San Francisco storage units near you!

 Neighborhood statistics from AreaVibes